So what exactly is a flower?

 Use this resource to answer the questions that follow.

-- What are the three largest families of flowering plants?
+- What are the roles of the stigma and style?

-- Describe the male and female reproductive structures of flowers.
+1. Describe the male and female reproductive structures of flowers and their functions.